GrupoRequiez/migtest/mexico/l10n_mx_edi_customs_diot/README.rst

 Customs DIOT
 ============

-TODO
+This module allows generate the entries required to get the DIOT report for customs payments.

+To get this, is necessary create a new record with the same data that in the custom, and relate all the invoices that was importad with it.

+Notes:

-In some cases there may be a difference between the amount of the customs and the amount of the bill of customs.
+*In some cases there may be a difference between the amount of the customs and the amount of the bill of customs.*

 When this happens, an auxiliary line is created on the invoice with the difference amount.